cadeinc/cadeinc.github.io/bylaws.md

 ##### Subsection 2.3 Election of Trustees

-Elected members of the Board of Trustees shall be elected via email by the entire CADE membership using the Single Transferrable Vote system.
+Elected members of the Board of Trustees shall be elected electronically by the entire CADE membership.
+The CADE trustees decide on a voting procedure for the trustee election.
+The procedure will be published on the CADE homepage.
 The election will be held within thirty days of the business meeting that marks the close of nominations and shall be binding on the Trustees.

 ##### Subsection 2.4 Vacancies